nguyenanhtuan1102/fashion-item-image-classification/README.md

 ### 9. Make predictions:

-A random image from the testing set is selected and displayed.
+- A random image from the testing set is selected and displayed.
-The model predicts the class of the selected image using model.predict, and the predicted class label is printed.
+= The model predicts the class of the selected image using ```model.predict```, and the predicted class label is printed.

 ``` bash
 # Making a prediction on new data